BNS Shaheed Ruhul Amin (1994): British service

 As part of the Fishery Protection Squadron, along with her sister ships, Jersey patrolled the waters around the UK (sometimes also Gibraltar) providing protection for Britain's fishing grounds, as well as providing oil and gas platform protection.

 In 1993 she became involved in the Cherbourg incident, when Jersey captured the French trawler La Calypso in the Channel Islands waters on 2 April 1993.

 She was decommissioned in 1993.
 All of the Island class were decommissioned by January 2004, being replaced by the modern River-class patrol vessels.

 Bangladeshi service

-The Bangladeshis purchased the ship as a training craft in 1993.
+Bangladesh purchased the ship as a training craft in 1993.
 She was commissioned in the Bangladesh Navy under the name Shaheed Ruhul Amin, in honour of naval hero Mohammad Ruhul Amin, on 29 January 1994.
 She was based at Chittagong.
-Ultimately all but one of her sister ships were transferred to Bangladesh as patrol craft.
-On 16 June 2020, she was decommissioned from the Bangladesh Navy.
+Ultimately, all but one of her sister ships were transferred to Bangladesh as patrol craft.
+On 16 June 2020, she was decommissioned from Bangladesh Navy.